abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 Sometimes there is an operation that involves more than one *Entity* and you are not sure which *Entity* owns the operation, it is a sign that we need a *Domain Service*.

-*Domain Service*s are stateless domain operations which push the entity's behavior out of it.
+*Domain Service*s are stateless domain operations that push the entity's behavior out of it.

 Imagine that we have two entities in a *Domain Model* called `Person` and `Task` and we have an operation that assigns a *Task* to a *Person*.
 Which entity owns the operation?
 It seems to me neither the `Person` nor the `Task` owns the operation and we need a *Domain Service*, Let's call it `PersonTaskOperation`.